rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 Task 1:  Create CoreservicesVnet and ManufacturingVnet <br>
 Step 1:  If required use advanced settings to create a storage account <br>

-# Complete tasks 6 and 7 before taking a break <br>
+# Complete tasks 6 and 7 before taking a break

 Task 6: Create CoreServicesVnet Gateway <br>
 Step 3:  If Public IP Address Type is greyed out continue <br>